Skip to content

 Acknowledgements

-In addition, the NDE code is heavily inspired by the work of Patrick Kidger and the entire library is based on his excellent Equinox library along with some use of Diffrax and jaxtyping.
+The NDE code is heavily inspired by the work of Patrick Kidger, and the entire library is built on his Equinox, Diffrax, and jaxtyping libraries.